tytydraco/yessleep/out/The_linden_tree_and_the_pond.md

 I wound my way through the woods, under branches over thorn thickets.
 I floated past a river, and through briar patches so tangled a mouse couldn’t tip toe through.
 It was so surreal, I felt as if I was in a dream.
 I found myself at the edge of that pond.
 The same proud linden tree perched over the edge to the left, the large bird nest I had seen earlier in the year thicker and more robust.
 To my surprise, there was a large bird perched in the tree behind the linden tree.
-I swear it wasn’t there when I had arrived, but there had been no commotion upon its arrival.
-I’m not sure how I missed her.
+I swear it wasn’t there when I had arrived. there had been no commotion upon her arrival.
+I’m not sure how I could’ve missed something so ethereal.